robamu-org/tmtccmd/README.md

 git submodule add https://github.com/rmspacefish/tmtccmd.git
 ```

+For the following commands, replace `python3` with `py` on Windows.
 After that, you can install the package in an editable mode with the following command:

 ```sh